exercism/cpp/concepts/numbers/about.md

 ## Precision & Representation

-Numbers in C++ cannot be abitrarily big.
+Numbers in C++ cannot be arbitrarily big.
 `int` for example is represented by 32 bits.
 That is enough for a set of `2^32` numbers - roughly 4 billion.
 Including `0`, this sets the biggest and smallest `int` numbers as `-2^31` and `2^31 - 1`.